 Watch for symptoms.
 If signs of infection, rash or flu-like symptoms occur within 30 days of the tick bite, seek medical attention.

 Remember, a tick that is crawling on you but has not attached to your skin cannot infect you.
 However, if you find one tick, there could be more.
-Check your body carefully and use these tips to prevent future bites.
+Check your body carefully.
 Prevention is the best medicine.

 4 simple ways to connect with your kids

 Why it's important to celebrate the small stuff